daliwangi/markets/README.md

 <b>pricesroll.sh --</b> script to open and arrange terminal windows with these market scripts on X.

+<b>.rc_mkt --</b> some bash and z-shell functions to get market data, needs to be sourced from by your shell.

 <b>stocks.sh --</b> <Financialmodelingprep.com> public api latest and historical stock rates

 <b>uol.sh --</b> Fetches rates from uol service provider public api.
 Puxa dados de páginas da api pública do uol economia.